franktranvantu/Mastering-React/README.md

-# emoving the Local State
+# Multiple Components in Sync